 Mental Health Resources for Black Men

 There are a number of mental health resources available for Black men who are struggling with mental health issues.
 These include therapy services, support groups, and crisis hotlines.
-It is important to reach out for help if you are struggling with your mental health.
+Reaching out for help if you are struggling with your mental health is important.
 Remember, seeking help is a sign of strength, not weakness.

 Building Strong Black Men Through Effective Racial Socialization

 Effective racial socialization is critical in building strong Black men who are equipped to navigate the challenges of the world around us.
 This includes teaching young Black men about mental health and the importance of seeking help when needed.
 By breaking down the negative stigma surrounding mental illness in the Black community, we can help to create a generation of Black men who are unafraid to seek help when they need it—subsequently creating a generation of Black men prepared to lead our people into an era of empowerment.